Beta turn: Hydrogen bond criterion

-The main chain atoms of type I and I’ β turns are enantiomers (mirror images) of one another.
-So are the main chain atoms of type II and II’ β turns.

 Type I and II β turns exhibit a relationship to one another because they potentially interconvert by the process of peptide plane flipping (180° rotation of the CONH peptide plane with little positional alteration to side chains and surrounding peptides).
-The same relationship exists between type I’ and II’ β turns.
+The same relationship exists between type I' and II' β turns.
 Some evidence has indicated that these interconversions occur in beta turns in proteins such that crystal or NMR structures merely provide a snapshot of β turns that are, in reality, interchanging.
 In proteins in general all four beta turn types occur frequently but I is most common, followed by II, I' and II' in that order.
 Beta turns are especially common at the loop ends of beta hairpins; they have a different distribution of types from the others; type I' is the most common, followed by types II', I and II.
+Additional turn types have been defined by clustering turn conformations within very high-resolution protein structures.